-EKU African & African American Studies
+EKU African and African American Studies

 African & African American Studies (AFA) at Eastern Kentucky University offers students the opportunity to engage with the histories, stories, and experiences of Africans and peoples of African descent around the world.
 These often-overlooked narratives can help us make sense of a globalized world, present-day socio-political issues in the US, and our own identities.